Li-Tian/neo/Documentation/articles/neo_vm.md

 ## Execution Engine

-The left part is the virtual machine execution engine(equivalent to CPU), which can execute common instructions such as process control, stack operation, bit operation, arithmetic operation, logical operation, cryptography, etc. It can also interact with the interoperable services through system call.
+The left part is the virtual machine execution engine(equivalent to CPU), which can execute common instructions such as flow control, stack operation, bit operation, arithmetic operation, logical operation, cryptography, etc. It can also interact with the interoperable services through system call.
 NeoVM has four states: `NONE`, `HALT`, `FAULT`, `BREAK`.

 * `NONE` is normal state.

-* `HALT` is a stop satte.
+* `HALT` is a stop state.
 When the `InvocationStack` is empty, namely all scripts are executed, the virtual machine state will be set to `HALT`.

 * `FAULT` is an error state.
 When the operation is wrong, the virtual machine state will be set to `FAULT`.